How to make a Wooden Barn Quilt

 How to make a wooden barn quilt

-Once you have cut the strips it is time to cut them into the small shapes.
+Once you have cut the strips it is time to cut them into small shapes.
 You can have different lengths, but it is important to have all the angles the same, which is 45 degrees.
-This step is very easy to do using a miter saw.
+This step is very easy to do using a mitre saw.
 To get all the pieces the same size you can set up a stop block on your saw.
 A very important piece of information I learned by doing this is you need to add a spacer block between the cut and the stop block.
 This is an extra piece of wood that can be removed before you make the cut.
 This will give the offcut somewhere to go instead of flying up, which can be a hazard.

 How to make a wooden barn quilt